smallstoneapps/dots/README.md

 You can install this watchface by clicking [this link][3] on the Android or iOS device that you have paired to your Pebble watch.

+There is also an inverted version of the watchface (black dots on white background) which can be installed [from here][4].

 #### Pictures

 Coming soon